• Home

 Video can’t be displayed

-Wagging tail It is a common misconception that a wagging tail means the dog is happy.
-When a dog wags its tail, it communicates it is emotionally aroused.
+⚠️ Common MistakeAssuming a wagging tail always means “happy.”
+Tail height, stiffness, position, direction and the rest of the body tell the real story.
 “Before we learn to speak “tail,” we must understand the neutral or natural position of our dog’s tail as this varies by breed.
 Most dogs have tails that hang down near their heels when relaxed.
 But some dogs, like Beagles, hold their tails more vertically.
 Others, like Greyhounds and Whippets, curl their tails under their bellies.
 Still others, like Pugs and Boston Terriers, have tails that coil tightly against the body and don’t wag at all.

 Video can’t be displayed